 - Can be converted back to regular USB with either an adapter or Type A to Type C connector.

 Type C is something you should look out for in your next device as it is expected to replace the older USB plugs and eventually all you will need are Type C connections.

 Unlike Type C that is a physical connector, this is a protocol that supports 5 gig bits per second.
 It is faster than USB 2.0 and can be amazingly fast if used with external SSD enclosures or pen drives.

 Both go hand in hand

-The USB 3.1,3 and 2 specification is supported in the Type C system and ensures all your old devices will be operational in the future.
+The USB 3.1,3 and 2 specifications are supported in the Type C system and ensure all your old devices will be operational in the future.

 We are right on the edge of the race and have a great range of Type C cables and devices, visit our fast charging cables and chargers section for the latest deals.